mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/V_Framework_Custom_Weapons.md

 | 31 | `staminaDamage` | +0x02 | |
 | 32 | `impactForce` | +0x04 | |

+### Two traps worth knowing

-Columns 22 to 28 are **not** in bit order.
-The engine parser writes bits 11, 12, 13, 14
-and only then doubles back for bits 10 and 9, finishing on bit 15.
+**The flag columns are not in bit order.** The engine parser writes bits 11, 12, 13, 14 and only then doubles back for bits 10 and 9, finishing on bit 15.
 Read the Native column, not the row position, when mapping a flag to its bit.

-### Two traps worth knowing

 **Non-lethal weapons must set `oldStaminaDamageVsPlayer`.** If `oldStaminaDamageVsSoldier` is above zero while `oldStaminaDamageVsPlayer` is zero, the player routes onto the legacy path and takes **no stamina damage at all**, while soldiers behave normally.
 This is why every vanilla tranq weapon carries a flat 245 there.
 A custom tranq that omits it will look like it works right up until someone shoots the player with it.

 ---

-## 3. Receiver
+## Receiver (`SetReceiver`)

 The receiver controls firing behavior, handling, and the attack ID.

-Each parameter set accepts either:

-- a **number** to reuse a vanilla pool row; or
-- a **table** to define custom values.

 ```lua
 V_TppEquip.SetReceiver{